 Silver Glasses, Metals and More

 This class is all about Silver (well, copper too!)
 There are so many fabulous techniques and cool reactions with foils, wire, and the heavily silvered glasses that we needed to devote an entire class to it's use.
-While all of these techniques will transfer to a dual system torch, Julie Rose has found some reactions actually work better for her on a HotHead.
+While all of these techniques will transfer to a dual system torch, Julie Rose has found some reactions actual work better for her on a HotHead.
 Students should have already taken our intermediate level classes "Dots and Twisties" and "Inclusions, Tricks & Toys" or have competency in the skills we cover in those classes.

 Bring your lampwork tools, glass, notebook and a new can of gas to class.
 Metals, enamel and glass kits are provided through class fee.